 In the 1960s, Schaumburg suddenly transitioned from a sleepy little village into one of the largest communities in Chicagoland.
 About 30 years later, Schaumburg transformed itself again, from a decaying community into a thriving one.
 Illinois family law experienced sudden and drastic changes at about the same time.
 In the 1970s, the no-fault divorce revolution took root in the Prairie State.
 About a generation later, the co-parenting revolution swept over Cook County family law courts.

-The experienced divorce attorneys in Schaumburg at the Law Offices of Martin Delaney have seen the way both these revolutions affect family law matters in Illinois.
+The experienced divorce attorneys in Schaumburg at Andrea Heckman Law have seen the way both these revolutions affect family law matters in Illinois.
 So, although the laws have changed, our methods, which are based on our experience, have not changed.
 Each case we handle comes with our simple commitments of hard work and open communication.
 This approach typically yields results that exceed our clients’ expectations.

 In Illinois today, many divorce matters have either a short waiting period, or none at all.
 Nevertheless, there are some important procedural aspects to consider.